LukeWood/hugo-LukeWood.github.io/content/posts/why_I_love_elixir.md

 - easier to trace mentally
 - more closely represent mathematical function definitions
 - remain readable when requirements grow

+{{<keypoint>}}
+While function head pattern matching isn't a compelling argument to make to upper management on picking Elixir as a primary language - it is a nice bonus to using Elixir and is my personal favorite language feature.
+{{</keypoint>}}

 I find writing code this way fun and it's a refreshing take on things.